 However, many people are shocked to find out just how broad New Jersey’s DUI statute is.
 Those in New Jersey can unexpectedly find themselves facing DUI charges and the array of potential penalties listed above.
-If you are facing DUI charges, it is important to work with a dedicated and aggressive criminal defense lawyer.
+If you are facing DUI charges, it is important to work with a dedicated and aggressive Atlantic City DWI lawyer.
 For more than 35 years, John J. Zarych has fought for individuals accused of DUI and other crimes in New Jersey.
 To schedule a free and confidential initial consultation call the Law Offices of John J. Zarych at (609) 616-4956 or contact us online today.

 Vehicle Passengers in NJ Can Face DUI Charges for “Allowing”

 Most people understand that they can face DUI charges under N.J.S.A 39:4-50(a) when they operate a motor vehicle while under the influence of alcohol, drugs, or narcotics.
 However, what people do not realize is that the same statute also contains language that can authorize the arrest of a vehicle passenger for DUI.
 N.J.S.A 39:4-50(a) holds that: